Environmental stress level to model tumor cell growth and survival: Introduction

 For comparison, we present two systems of ordinary differential equations, which model tumor cell population dynamics respectively with and without considering an environmental stress level.
 To do so, time-resolved \emph{in vitro} data (from~\cite{Lima}) are used to perform model parameter calibration with Bayesian inversion.
 The latter approach provides a quantitative estimate of the uncertainty in the estimated parameters and hence brings more information than a deterministic inversion method, at the price of a higher computational cost.
 In the Bayesian inversion setting several methods are available for sampling.
 Among the most popular ones are Markov Chain Monte Carlo (MCMC) methods~\cite[Ch.
 6-7]{RC04}, which are very simple to implement, but they need ad hoc tuning when the dimension of the parameter space is high or for complex posterior distributions~\cite{propKernel}.
 In the last decade, particle based methods have gained popularity for their higher efficiency and robustness compared to simple MCMC, especially in the presence of high dimensional parameter spaces and multimodal posterior distributions~\cite{evid}.
 Most of these algorithms are population based, which means they deal with a collection of samples in every iteration.
 In this category are sequential importance sampling and resampling (annealed importance sampling~\cite{Neal01} and Sequential Monte Carlo \cite{C02,SMC}) and population MCMC~\cite{LW01,JSH07}.
 To calibrate the unknown parameters of the presented models, we use Sequential Monte Carlo (SMC).
 It is worth mentioning that the ensemble Kalman filter~\cite{E03} can also be used to solve the inverse problem.
 It can be viewed as an approximate SMC with Gaussian approximation of the posterior~\cite{SS17}.
 However, the rigorous analysis of this method is confined for the moment to linear forward operators~\cite{BSWW19,SS17}.
 Eventually, the calibration results are used to compare the models via a validation metric and the Bayes factor.
+For this purpose, the chosen SMC method is advantageous opposed to other algorithms (e.g. MCMC), since its structure provides easy access to the Bayes factor~\cite{evid}.

 The article is structured as follows: The upcoming Section~\ref{sec:methods} explains the investigated mathematical models with the underlying experimental setup and provides background about the applied methods for uncertainty quantification, parameter calibration and model comparison.
 The results from the model calibrations are summarized and discussed in Section~\ref{sec:results}.
 Finally, Section~\ref{sec:conclusion} concludes the presented results and the use of the novel modeling approach.
 At the end of this article, more details about mathematical analysis of the models and the calibration results are enclosed in a supplementary section.